 You can make your house out of pretty much anything but here’s what you need to get started:

-glue gun (for use with adult supervision please)
+glue gun (kids use with adult supervision)

 acorns or pinecones